MetaRPC/CSharpMT4/docs/Streaming/StreamTradeUpdates.md

 ## 🎯 Purpose

-Use this method to subscribe to **real-time trade activity** — executed orders, closed positions, and trade events sent by the server.
+Subscribe to **real-time trade activity** — executed orders, closes, and other trade events sent by the server.
 Suitable for:

-* Updating dashboards or client UIs in real-time
+* Live dashboards / client UIs
-* Triggering post-trade logic (e.g. logging, risk checks)
+* Post-trade hooks (logging, risk checks)
 * Auditing trade flow in automated systems

 ---

-### ❓ Notes

-This stream is **endless by nature** — unless filtered or cancelled manually.
-The wrapper method in `_service` uses a `break;` for demo purposes, but production code should handle stream lifecycle properly with cancellation tokens or filtering logic.
+## 🧩 Notes & Tips

+* The stream is **continuous** — manage lifecycle with cancellation tokens.
+* Client performs **auto-reconnect** on transient gRPC errors; if you reprocess events after reconnect, deduplicate by `Ticket` + timestamps.